porridgewithraisins/e2ee.js/README.md

 and paste the JS it generates into the browser's console.
 Wait for the promise to resolve, and you should see the test results.

-### Expected behaviour (as of June 2023)
+### Expected behaviour

 -   All tests pass on Node.js.
 -   All tests pass on Firefox.
--   Tests utilising the P-521 curve fail on Deno.
+-   Tests utilising the P-521 curve (6 of them, currently) fail on Deno.
 See [here](#known-issues).
 Everything else passes.
--   Tests utilising 192 bit AES keys fail on Chromium-based browsers.
+-   Tests utilising 192 bit AES keys (6 of them, currently) fail on Chromium-based browsers.
 See [here](#known-issues).
 Everything else passes.

-## Limitations

--   Untested on Safari and Opera.
-Please open a PR with the results if you test it on these browsers.

 ## Known issues

+-   [Status: Fixed] Deno <1.35 required deriveBits usage to be passed even for using `subtle.deriveKey`.
+[Fixed](https://github.com/denoland/deno/pull/19545) in 1.35.
 -   [STATUS: Open] The P-521 curve is not yet implemented on Deno.
 Please see https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto#supported_algorithms for updates on their implementation.
 -   [Status: WontFix] 192 bit keys will not be supported on Chromium-based browsers for the foreseeable future.
 Please see https://bugs.chromium.org/p/chromium/issues/detail?id=533699 for more information.